Ronald Hergert

 Ron's brother, Mick Hergert, was also a standout athlete at Jefferson.

 After obtaining his undergraduate degree in 1965, Ron attended Lewis & Clark Law School, graduating in 1969.
-He began practicing law shortly thereafter.
+He began practicing law shortly after that.
 In the 1970s and '80s, Ron sang with the New Oregon Singers, where he met his future wife, LeAnn Cox.
 In 1992, Ron founded the law firm of Hergert & Associates.

 Throughout his career, Ron was honored with multiple professional awards.
 In addition to practicing law, Ron served as a Pro-Tem Judge in the Clackamas County Family Law court from 1990 through 2010.